grumpyjames/birding-almanac/features/a-200-bird-year/part-26-cape-wrath.md

 and eventually end up on a campsite in Scourie, where AB2 persuades the attached bar to give us enough boiling water for a Pot Noodle each.

 What a day.
-To cap it off, here's the campsite view.
+And Handa to come tomorrow as well.
+To cap it off, here's the view from the campsite.

 <figure class="figure">
   <img